Formalizing Length Functions in Coding Theory

 I was curious why I hadn’t noticed this earlier.
 I guess it’s because the Kraft-McMillan condition is stronger than the capacity bound:

-\[\sum_{a\in \alpha} 2^{-\text{length}(a)} \leq 1 \implies \forall n, \text{Fintype.card } \{a : \alpha // \text{ length}(a) = n\} \leq 2^n.\]Only when I moved to a weaker CodingFunction
+\[\sum_{a\in \alpha} 2^{-\text{length}(a)} \leq 1 \implies \forall n, \text{Fintype.card } \{a : \alpha // \text{ length}(a) = n\} \leq 2^n.\]Only when I moved to a weaker CodingFunction, one that may not satisfy the condition, did I notice the issue.

 Enjoy Reading This Article?